keimlink/django-workshop/docs/migrations.rst

 The new migration is created by scanning and comparing to the versions currently contained in your migration files to your :file:`recipes/models.py`.
 But it has not yet been applied.
-You can see this by running the :command:`migrate --list` command again, but now just for the `recipes` app:
+You can see this by running the :command:`showmigrations` command again, but now just for the `recipes` app:

-.. command-output:: python manage.py migrate --list recipes
+.. command-output:: python manage.py showmigrations recipes
     :cwd: ../src/cookbook_migrations

 So you need to apply the migration as a last step: